gamermount56/sdk-readme/README.md

 You can prototype, you can build a new game with our tiles, you can build something awesome we've never even dreamed of.

-If you want to release your game to the public, let us know and we can work out a licensicing agreement that works for both you and us.
+If you want to release your game to the public, let us know and we will work with you to make a licensing agreement that works for both of us.

 We are excited to see what you make!